Backward stochastic variational inequalities on random interval: Introduction

-The study of the backward stochastic differential equations (BSDEs for short) in the finite dimensional case (equation of type (\ref{GBSVI 1}) with $A$ and $\varphi$ equal to $0$) was initiated by E. Pardoux and S. Peng in \cite{pa-pe/90} (see also \cite{pa-pe/92}).
-The authors have proved the existence and the uniqueness of the solution for the BSDE on fixed time interval, under the assumption of Lipschitz continuity of $F$ with respect to $y$ and $z$ and square integrability of $\eta$ and $F\left( t,0,0\right) $.
-The case of BSDEs on random time interval (possibly infinite), under weaker assumptions on the data, have been treated by R.W.R.
-Darling and E. Pardoux in \cite{da-pa/97}, where it is obtained, as application, the existence of a continuous viscosity solution to the elliptic partial differential equations (PDEs) with Dirichlet boundary conditions.
+The study of the backward stochastic differential equations (BSDEs for short) in the finite dimensional case (equation of type (\ref{GBSVI 1}) with $A$ and $\varphi$ equal to $0$) was initiated by Pardoux and Peng \cite{pa-pe/90} (see also Pardoux and Peng \cite{pa-pe/92}).
+The authors have proved the existence and the uniqueness of the solution for the BSDE on fixed time interval, under the assumption of Lipschitz continuity of $F$ with respect to $y$ and $z$ and square integrability of $\eta$ and $F ( t,0,0 ) $.
+The case of BSDEs on random time interval (possibly infinite), under weaker assumptions on the data, have been treated by Darling and Pardoux \cite{da-pa/97}, where it is obtained, as application, the existence of a continuous viscosity solution to the elliptic partial differential equations (PDEs) with Dirichlet boundary conditions.

-The existence and uniqueness results for BSDEs with infinite time horizon, considered in the Hilbert spaces, were studied in \cite{fu-te/04} by M. Fuhrman and G. Tessitore, where $F$ is still suppose to be Lipschitz continuous with respect to $y$ and $z$.

-The more general case of scalar BSDEs with one-sided reflection and associated optimal control problems was considered by N. El Karoui, C. Kapoudjian, E. Pardoux, S. Peng, M.C.
-Quenez in \cite{ka-ka-pa/97} and with two-sided reflection associated with stochastic game problem by J. Cvitanic and I. Karatzas \cite{cv-ka/96}.
+The more general case of scalar BSDEs with one-sided reflection and associated optimal control problems was considered by El Karoui, Kapoudjian, Pardoux, Peng and Quenez \cite{ka-ka-pa/97} and with two-sided reflection associated with stochastic game problem by Cvitani\'c and Karatzas \cite{cv-ka/96}.

 When the obstacles are fixed, the reflected BSDE become a particular case of BSVI of type (\ref{GBSVI 1}), by taking $\Psi$ as convex indicator of the interval defined by obstacles.
 We must mention that the solution of a BSVI belongs to the domain of the operator $\partial\Psi$ and it is reflected at the boundary of this.